nickskupien/Sonicam-UI/README.md

 # Sonicam

+### Note
+This is a clone of the main repo https://github.com/Meskupie/Sonicam (now public)

 ### main_application (private)
 The python code running the main software stack and supplying the backend API for the web UI